IT Architecture

 2. IT Architecture is the total concept of IT of an enterprise.

 This total IT concept, when created correctly, enables strategy execution and digital transformation.
-It helps organizations deal with complexity and continuous change with regard to IT and its Business.
+It helps organizations deal with complexity and continuous change concerning IT and its Business.
 If it is not created correctly, it will block innovation and not control complexity.

 IT Architecture Metamodel

-IT architecture is a coherent whole of domains, functions, capabilities, services, concepts, principles, patterns, elements, components, norms, rules and guidelines and other entity classes.
-The picture below, shows the most important entity classes that make up the meta model of IT architecture in Dragon1.
+IT architecture is a coherent whole of domains, functions, capabilities, services, concepts, principles, patterns, elements, components, norms, rules and guidelines, and other entity classes.
+The visualization below shows the most important entity classes that make up the meta-model of IT architecture in Dragon1.

 IT Concepts